Tela, Honduras

 We asked people if there is a lot of crime.
 They answered:

 "Tela, like many other cities in the country, does experience a certain level of crime.
 The city is not immune to the issues of gang violence and drug trafficking that affect the wider region.
 Petty crimes such as pickpocketing and theft are also common, particularly in areas frequented by tourists.
 However, it's important to note that crime rates can vary and are influenced by a range of factors.
-The local authorities in Tela are working to improve safety and security, but visitors are advised to remain vigilant and take standard precautions to protect themselves and their belongings," wrote one member in Tela.
+The local authorities in Tela are working to improve safety and security, but visitors are advised to remain vigilant and take standard precautions to protect themselves and their belongings," said one expat in Tela.

 About the Author